agibsonsw/AndyEdits/README.md

 =========

-Jump between edited regions - optional gutter icon
+Jump between edited regions - optional gutter icon THERE IS CURRENTLY A RENDERING ISSUE WITH WINDOWS

 Can jump to next or previous edited-region or use a quick-panel which shows the edited text and line number.